-The scientific observer program of distant-water fisheries of Korea was started in 2002.
+The scientific observer program for Korean distant-water fisheries was started in 2002.
 National Fisheries Research and Development Institute (NFRDI) is responsible for implementing and developing the program.

-The qualification for observers is college graduated where major field is nature science or fisheries high school graduated with at least 1-year experience on board and certificate of qualification to deck officer.
-Candidate for observer who have passed the paper review (including medical check) and oral interview have to take training programs for 3 weeks.
+The qualification for observers is college graduated where major field is nature science or fisheries high school graduated with at least 1-year experience on board or certificate of qualification to deck officer.
+Candidate for observer who have passed the paper review, medical check and oral interview have to take training course for 3 weeks.

-Observer training programs include basic safety training for seafaring, operations of navigation devices, biological information training for target and non-target species and data collection method for fishing activities.
+Observer training programs include basic safety for seafaring, necessary handling of navigation devices, fishing operational data collection and biological knowledge and sampling for target and non-target species and ecologically important species, including interaction information and live releasing.

-During the training program they have two kinds of test.
-First is the test for a technical term of fisheries and biology, and the other is the test for species identification.
-The person who scored 70% overall in the two tests and attended 100% of the course timetable can be qualified and deployed on board as a scientific observer.
+In the end of the training they have to pass two test.
+First is for a technical term of fisheries and biology, and the other is for species identification.
+The person who scores 70% overall from the two tests and complete 100% attendance of the training course can be qualified as a scientific observer.